samyak0210/saliency/README.md

 # Tidying Deep Saliency Prediction Architectures

 This repository contains Pytorch Implementation of SimpleNet and MDNSal.
+Appearing in the proceedings of the 21st International Conference on Intelligent Robots and Systems (IROS).

 ## Cite
 Please cite with the following Bibtex code: